 When our houses are in a state of disarray due to clutter or disorganization, our relationships suffer.
 We start blaming or become passive-aggressive about the mess.
-Not only that, but often spouses or partners might buy things without speaking to their significant other, and this leads to arguing and fighting.
+Often, spouses or partners might buy things without speaking to their significant other, which leads to arguing and fighting.

 Minimalism paves the way for healthier relationships!
 Decluttering has decreased the amount of time we need to spend cleaning, and minimalism has lessened the number of items we purchase.
 Therefore, reducing the fights or disagreements about our messy house or searching for misplaced items.

 Fewer possessions mean more time for the things you love, like traveling or putting more energy into a hobby.
 Giving attention to your family and health is likely to take priority as well.

 If you've overcommitted yourself to people, you'll also find that simplifying your schedule of commitments will open up your time for this.

 We benefit from decluttering and minimalism for all of these reasons.
 It helps us choose how we want to spend our time.

 Debt is a common problem for many Americans for reasons such as medical expenses, student loans, and credit card debt.
 The average American owes about $38,000 in debt.